mistekko/CCFinancialAdvisor/README.md

 ## Notes

  * I have built and tested these scripts only on firefox and currently have no intention to support compatibility on any other platform or browser.
 If they work there, great; if not, that is not my problem.
+ * Do NOT buy any Grandma upgrades based off of upgrades.js' advice.
+It is buggy and does not currently work.

 ## To-do

  * Merge the scripts into one single file
  * Find an output medium other than the console
+ * Add support for more upgrade types in upgrades.js